 3. A GitHub user deletes their account.
 This is the least damaging of the three.
 When the original user deletes their account, any project or dependency that references it will have errors when fetching the repository.

-Repojacking is extremely dangerous, especially if attackers compromise popular packages that have millions of downloads.
+Repojacking is extremely dangerous, especially if attackers compromise popular packages with millions of downloads.
 Many programming languages, frameworks, software, crypto wallets, apps, and games pull packages’ code directly from version control systems like GitHub.
 They also use GitHub repository URLs as pointers for packages.

 Impacted projects, languages, frameworks, and software include: